Sedation Dentist Richardson

 IV Sedation

-IV sedation is one of the strongest methods of conscious dental sedation, which means you’ll be able to respond to our requests and questions throughout your treatment.
-We often recommend it for patients who are severely anxious or scared of their upcoming procedure, or for those needing multiple smaller treatments performed at once.
+With IV sedation, the medication is administered directly into your bloodstream via a small needle inserted into your hand or arm.
+It is one of the strongest methods of conscious dental sedation, which means you will be able to respond to our requests and questions throughout your treatment.
+We often recommend it for patients who are severely anxious or scared of their upcoming procedure, or for those who need multiple smaller treatments performed at once, as well as longer, complex ones.

-When you arrive at our office, our team will help get you comfortable in the treatment chair while our in-house anesthesiologist administers a fast-acting sedative directly into your blood stream.
-This will make you feel nearly immediately relaxed and sleepy.
-In most cases, our patients aren’t able to remember any details of their appointment if they receive IV sedation.
+When you arrive at our office, our team will help get you comfortable in the treatment chair while our in-house anesthesiologist administers a fast-acting sedative directly into your bloodstream.
+Within moments, you should start to feel very relaxed and sleepy.
+Midazolam and Diazepam are the medications most commonly used for IV sedation.

-Because the medication administered through your IV is very strong, you’ll need to spend the rest of the day at home, resting.
-It’s important that you have a trusted friend or family member planning to take care of you following your surgery as well.
+Because the medication administered through your IV is very strong, you will need to spend the rest of the day at home, resting.
+It is also important that you have a trusted friend or family member available to take care of you following your surgery, including driving you home.

 General Anesthesia/Sleep Dentistry